csail-csg/riscy-OOO/README.md

         $ sudo fpga-load-local-image -S 0 -I agfi-yyy

 3. Run the design to boot Linux.
+This is pretty much the same as running on VC707.
+Since F1 has much larger DRAM, we can boot Linux with 2GB memory.
+(Linux is configured as embedded, so it can at most support 2GB memory.)

-        $ $RISCY_HOME/procs/build/RV64G_OOO.core_1.check_deadlock/awsf1/bin/ubuntu.exe --just-run --mem-size 1024 -- +ramdisk=/path/to/disk/image $RISCY_TOOLS/bin/bbl $RISCY_HOME/tools/riscv-linux/vmliux
+        $ $RISCY_HOME/procs/build/RV64G_OOO.core_1.check_deadlock/awsf1/bin/ubuntu.exe --just-run --mem-size 2048 --deadlock-check-after 1000000000000 -- +ramdisk=/path/to/disk/image $RISCY_TOOLS/bin/bbl $RISCY_HOME/tools/riscv-linux/vmliux

-    Hit `ctrl-c` when you want to exit.

-It should be noted that we need to program the FPGA before each run of the design.
+    It should be noted that we need to program the FPGA before each run of the design (even if the design does not change).